What does an oral Chlamydia infection look like?

 What are the symptoms of an oral Chlamydia infection?

 Oral Chlamydia can often be difficult to detect due to its subtle or even non-existent symptoms.
+Pharyngeal symptoms are far more likely to be caused by other conditions, like strep throat or the common cold.
 However, when symptoms do occur, they may include:

-• Sore throat: This is one of the most common symptoms and can range from a mild discomfort to severe pain.
+• Sore throat: This is one of the most common symptoms and tends to be a mild discomfort.

 • Pain while swallowing: Some people may experience pain or discomfort while swallowing, similar to strep throat.